gianlucaborello/rssify/README.md

 RSS feeds for Hacker News, Ask Hacker News, Show Hacker News and Bogleheads.org.

 Content is automatically scraped every 30 minutes.
-The app is hosted on GAE, and in case you want to use the feeds yourself, here they are (please use the feedburner ones so I can keep this running in the free tier):
+The app is hosted on GAE, and in case you want to use the feeds yourself, here they are:

 Hacker News (by points) | Link
 ---- | ----